August 21, 2025

 9:55 am | Networking in Exhibit Hall |

-10:25 am | Breakout Sessions: How to Grow and Maintain the Workforce Business to Business: The business community plays a vital role in both growing and maintaining its workforce.
+10:25 am | Breakout Sessions: How to Maintain and Grow Your Workforce Business to Business The business community plays a vital role in both growing and maintaining its workforce.
 By actively engaging with local educational institutions and workforce development programs, businesses can help shape training to meet their specific needs, ensuring a pipeline of skilled workers.

-Higher Education: Many institutions are increasingly emphasizing experiential learning, such as internships and co-ops, to provide traditional and non-traditional students with practical skills and real-world experience, bridging the gap between academia and the professional world.
+Higher Education Many institutions are increasingly emphasizing experiential learning, such as internships and co-ops, to provide traditional and non-traditional students with practical skills and real-world experience, bridging the gap between academia and the professional world.

-K-12: Early exposure can spark their interests, motivate them in their current studies by showing real-world relevance, and allow them to make more informed decisions about their education and future training.
+K-12 Early exposure can spark their interests, motivate them in their current studies by showing real-world relevance, and allow them to make more informed decisions about their education and future training.
 This early engagement helps students develop essential skills like communication, teamwork, and problem-solving, ultimately leading to greater career readiness and a smoother transition into the professional world.

 |